ahmadzh/ahmadzh/README.md

 - 👋 Hi, I’m @ahmadzh
-- 👀 I’m interested in Logical Thinking
-- 🌱 I’m currently learning C++ and Python
-- 📫 How to start a busniss??

 <!---
 ahmadzh/ahmadzh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.